Vancouver sports travel guide

 Vancouver, British Columbia is one of the gems of the Pacific Northwest, with stunning scenery and numerous activities that make it a wonderful option for visitors regardless of their reasons for traveling.

-Of course, when sports is one of those reasons, Vancouver has plenty of offer.
-The city is home to three major professional teams, most prominently the NHL’s Canucks.
+Of course, when sports is one of those reasons, the city has plenty of offer.
+Vancouver is home to three major professional sports teams, most prominently the NHL’s Canucks.
 There’s no better evidence of Vancouver’s love of sports than to see the city come alive when the Canucks are doing well — even if that passion has famously been channeled in not-so-productive ways.

 The city’s international profile got a major boost with the staging of the 2010 Winter Olympics.
 Surrounded by water, mountains and abundant parkland, Vancouver is also an outdoor sports paradise, with many avenues for pursuits such as running, cycling, water sports and snow sports.